marchof/java-almanac/site/content/features/recordpatterns.md

 ---
-title: Record Patterns (JEP 440)
+title: Record Patterns (JEP 405)
-copyright: Cay S. Horstmann 2022-2023.
+copyright: Cay S. Horstmann 2022.
 All rights reserved.
-jep: 440
+jep: 405
-jdkversion: 21
+jdkversion: 19
 ---

-Record patterns, previewed in JEP 405 and JEP 432, and finalized in JEP 440, let you “deconstruct” record values, binding components to variables.
+Record patterns,  a preview feature of Java 19, let you “deconstruct” record values, binding each component to a variable.
 Record patterns work with instanceof and switch pattern matching.
 Guards are supported.
 They are particularly compelling with nested deconstruction and sealed record hierarchies.

 ## Deconstructing a Record

-Java 19 introduced this public `record`:
+Java 19 has one public `record`:

 ```
 public record UnixDomainPrincipal(UserPrincipal user, GroupPrincipal group)